-Lately there seems to be a trend afoot wherein writers, presumably in an attempt make their query stand out, have taken to getting creative with their subject lines.
-So, sandwiched in between subject lines like “Query” and “Query Author Name” will be one that says:
+When I was a literary agent, authors would try to creative with their subject lines.
+Sandwiched in between subject lines like “Query” and “Query Author Name” will be one that says:

-Not just another query! (only it’s usually just another query)
+- Not just another query! (only it was usually just another query)

 The real reason to reconsider a wacky subject line is this: we live in a Spam Filter world.
 If your e-mail accidentally ends up in Spam Land and the agent is scanning that folder before deleting, the best way to ensure that an agent will see your query and retrieve it is if you have used some combination of “Query” or “Query + Title” or “Query + your name” in the subject line.
 It’s like your query’s life raft!